 The fair market value of the coins received on the date of the receipt should be used as the basis for the taxable income.
 This means that Peter has a taxable income of 400 * $2.27 = $908.
 This income should be reported as Other income on line 21 of Form 1040 Schedule 1.

 This amount also becomes the cost basis for his UNI holdings which were sold the day after.
 The total proceeds for selling 400 UNI tokens are then calculated as 400 * $4.50 = $1,800.
 Next, we find his capital gains to be $1,800 – $908 = $892, which should be reported on IRS Form 8949.

 To learn more about how to calculate and report capital gains for cryptocurrencies, please refer to our detailed tax guide.

 Cryptocurrency Tax Software

-If you don’t want to track and account for all coins received from airdrops, you can use a cryptocurrency tax software like Coinpanda to do this automatically for you.
+If you don’t want to track and account for all coins received from airdrops, you can use cryptocurrency tax software like Coinpanda to do this automatically for you.

 This tax solution has become very popular in a short time and is used by thousands of cryptocurrency investors to automatically keep track of all transactions.
 If you have received crypto from airdrops, simply tag these transactions and you are ready to generate the necessary tax documents in just a few minutes.
 The software can import transactions from all major exchanges like Binance and Coinbase automatically, or you can add transactions manually if you prefer.

 You can sign up for a 100% free account, or first read more about how the software can help you with reporting your crypto taxes.
-Coinpanda supports more than 65 countries today including the US, Canada, Australia, UK, and almost all other European countries.
+Coinpanda supports more than 65 countries today including the US, Canada, Australia, the UK, and almost all other European countries.